2020 Honda Passport Review

 - The Drive

 2020 Honda Passport Midsize Crossover SUV

-So with the addition of Passport to Honda’s crossover SUV lineup that brings the carmaker to four total.
+So with the addition of Passport to Honda’s crossover SUV lineup brings the carmaker to four total.
 And being a midsize vehicle, it slots between the compact CR-V and full-size Pilot.

 - Pilot – full-size

 - Passport – midsize

 Even though Pilot can also be classified as a midsize, I prefer to call it full-size for Honda’s line-up.
 Because it makes the lineup easier to understand overall.
 And Pilot offers three rows of seating.